Remove Curse being available as early as level 5 is kind of bullshit right?

 Intent is 2/3rds the crime in my opinion, so maybe not good but definitely not evil.

+desecration of corpses is a tough one.
+It's a corpse, so it's not like your harming anyone.
 But every culture considers corpses sacred so messing with them is always considered bad.

->second attack
+>nature cleric >second attack What

 What are some good room and puzzle ideas for a 1st-level skeleton crypt?